ChrisOrgan/Covid_Analysis/README.md

               signal, to one.
             - We used default ML search settings.
             - We executed two ML runs and compared the results.
-        - We also evaluated the significance of the slope parameter using a likelihood-ratio (LR) test against an intercept-only model.
+        - We evaluated the significance of the slope parameter using a likelihood-ratio (LR) test against an intercept-only model.
             - LR = 2[lnLh(better fitting model) – lnLh(worse fitting model)]
             - LR > 2 represents positive evidence (Raftery 1995).
             - We also fitted the intercept-only models twice.
+        - We also assessed significance using *P* values.
+            - We calculated the *t* value (absolute slope / standard error), and the proportion of the null *t* distribution (df = 51) greater than the observed *t*.
-        - There is very little evidence to suggest that SARS-CoV-2 genomes evolved in a punctuated manner (slope = -0.063 ± 0.0038; *R<sup>2</sup>* = 0.064; LR [vs. an intercept-only model] = 263.79).
+        - There is very little evidence to suggest that SARS-CoV-2 genomes evolved in a punctuated manner (slope = -0.063 ± 0.0038, *P* = 0.049;
+          *R<sup>2</sup>* = 0.064; LR [vs. an intercept-only model] = 263.79).
             - The ML replicates produced practically identical results.
         - SARS-CoV-2 genomes are most likely evolving gradually, with much of